Jedimeister99/CS_490_Group_NotReally/README.md

 - CKSwap.py: cycles through the CK+ dataset and:

   - creates a copy of the dataset, but making the removing the sequence folders from the file structure
-  - indivudally calls the extraction, conversion, and training scripts for every possible combination of subjects
+  - individually calls the extraction, conversion, and training scripts for every possible combination of subjects

 How to Run: